brechtm/rinohtype/doc/advanced.rst

 When a value for a particular style property is set nowhere in the style definition lookup hierarchy its default value is returned.
-The default values for all style properties are defined in the class definition of the :class:`Style` subclasses.
+The default values for all style properties are defined in the class definition for each of the :class:`Style` subclasses.

 For both text elements and flowables, it is possible to override the default